Aleph-Alpha/std/docs/v1/postgres.md

 - dest: Pointer to the struct where the result will be stored
 - conds: Optional conditions for the query

-Returns an error if the operation fails or nil on success.
+Returns a GORM error if the operation fails or nil on success.

 Example: